wso2/product-is/modules/samples/tokenBinding/README.md

 # TokenBindingSample
 This is a **Php based Oauth sample** application for WSO2 Identity server.

-This applicaiton can generate simple oauth requests that can support **Token binding**.Can be used to check normal oauth requests also.
+This applicaiton can generate simple oauth requests that can support **Token binding**.Can be used to check normal oauth requests also.(Have to setup a Token binding supported proxy server to perform token binding)

 How to run: